 To calculate how many square feet of countertop you need, measure the linear footage of your current countertop and add 1 ½” overhang at each end.
 Counters usually measure 25” or 25 5/16” deep, so make sure you have the right depth for your cabinets and the overhang.
-If you’re measuring in inches, divide them by 12 to get the linear feet.
+If you measure in inches, divide them by 12 to get the linear feet.

 Granite Slab Vs. Tile Overlay Vs. Modular

 You can purchase granite countertops in three different styles which are: slab, tile, and modular.
+Out of these three options, slab granite is the most expensive, whereas tile granite is the cheapest.
 Prices vary drastically because of the different quality levels of each type discussed below:

 |Type||Cost Per Square Foot|

 |Tile||$6 – $10|